 Sometimes called a fixed partial denture, bridges are used to replace missing teeth with artificial teeth.
 Bridges can be made of gold, alloys, porcelain, or a combination.
 Dentists anchor them onto surrounding teeth after preparing them for crowns.
 Then a false tooth joins to the crowns and the bridge is cemented onto the prepared teeth.
 Only your dentist can remove a fixed bridge.

-Implants are one of the more involved and expensive cosmetic dentistry procedures, but are a long-term solution for replacing missing teeth.
+Implants require an involved and expensive cosmetic dentistry procedure but are a long-term solution for replacing missing teeth.
 They are an alternative to bridges -- which use adjacent teeth as anchors -- and to removable dentures, which rest on your gums.
-An oral and maxillofacial surgeon implants them surgically into the jawbone.
+A surgeon implants them surgically into the jawbone.

 Implants have three parts: